 He’s quick to laugh today, dreadlocks gently shaking, his big, brown eyes dancing, but this statement is one you would believe.
 He goes on: “It’d have to be quite short but what I’ve done, growing up, what my dad’s done for me and my mum and brother, it’s crazy.”

 Even if all you cared about was who played Tests, you’d appreciate Navidi’s journey.
 In 2013, when swathes of Welsh players were in Australia with the Lions, the Cardiff Blue was earning his first cap in Japan.
 You may recall that Wales lost, and Navidi relives a few other sore details – he broke his nose and was knocked out.

 That’s the easy bit to recap, though.
 Talking to Navidi about every other avenue he’s wandered down in his 27 years is a bit like grabbing a greased-up snake.
-We wriggle off into unexpected corners, much of it good fun.
+We wriggle off into unexpected corners.